Scope of application

 ● The invitation to communicate your participation within fifteen days of receiving the invitation.

-The Secretariat verifies the Parties' willingness to participate in the ADR procedure, and provides all necessary communications, which are carried out using the most suitable means for communication.
+The Secretariat verifies the Parties' willingness to participate in the ADR procedure and provides all necessary communications, which are carried out using the most suitable means of communication.

-4. The Mediator communicates the conclusion of the procedure to the Secretariat, which notifies the Parties:
+4. The Mediator communicates the conclusion of the proceedings to the Secretariat, which notifies the Parties:

 ● if the Party Invited to participate in the ADR procedure expressly refuses to join the procedure;

-● if no less than 15 days have passed since the invitation to the Invited Party, without the acceptance having reached the Secretariat with the communication of its adhesion;
+● if no less than 15 days have passed since the invitation to the Invited Party, without the Secretariat receiving acceptance with communication of its membership;

 ● at any time the Parties declare or demonstrate that they have no interest in continuing the ADR procedure, therefore in the presence of an express request to close the Mediation with a negative report at the request of the Parties or to renounce the Mediation at the request of the Party Requesting Mediation;